atomicpages/pika-plugin-inline-env/README.md

 ## How it Works

 This plugin works by reading your `dist-src/index.js` file using [node fs](https://nodejs.org/api/fs.html), performing a simple search and replace and writing the file back to disk.
-All operations are **blocking** so make sure there are no other operations on the same file while the plugin is executing.
+All I/O operations are synchronous so make sure there are no other operations on the same file while the plugin is executing otherwise the file dat could become corrupt.

 ## Install